tomconroy/burlap/readme.md

 #### A CoffeeScript Prototyping Framework

-Simulate native app functionality on with CoffeeScript and ECO templates.
+Simulate native app functionality on the frontend with CoffeeScript and ECO templates.

 Compile `burlap.coffee` along with a ECO templates in a `templates` folder.